Saturday, July 26, 2014

 copycat balloon dog bookends, but that led nowhere.
 Now you can buy a set of the bookends, shown below, from the shop at the San Francisco Museum of Modern Art for about $50.

 It is tempting to call Balloon Dog a great big piece of kitsch.
 Many people have done so.
-And I wonder whether people will be studying Balloon Dog and its meanings 100 years from now.
+And I'm skeptical that people will be studying Balloon Dog and its meaning 100 years from now.

 But if it is so trite, why are people paying so much attention to it?